Does my horse need specific training for vet and farrier handling?

 Real-Life Example

-A horse that pulls away, strikes, or leans heavily increases risk for injury - to themselves and to the professional working on them.
+A horse pulls away, strikes, or leans heavily into the farrier.
+This increases risk for injury, not only to themselves, but to the professional working on them.
+An important reflection we should consider: if you were suddenly unavailable, could someone else safely catch, hold, and care for your horse?

 It Depends